kyma-project/telemetry-manager/docs/user/04-metrics.md

   Cause: The workload is not configured using 'STRICT' mTLS mode.

   Remedy:
-1. Configure the workload using 'STRICT' mTLS mode (e.g. by applying a corresponding PeerAuthentication).
+1. Configure the workload using 'STRICT' mTLS mode (for example, by applying a corresponding PeerAuthentication).
 1. If it's not possible, set up scraping through HTTP by applying the `prometheus.io/scheme=http` annotation.